 - a.
 All students will be graded according to the following areas: - i.
-Exams, Quizzes & Projects - ii.
+Exams, Quizzes, & Projects - ii.
 Homework - iii.
 Classwork - b.
-See each department grading policy for specific scale and rubric guidelines. - i.
-For final grades that are awarded towards completion of Federal Aviation Administration (FAA) Airframe or Powerplant licensing see the FAA grading policy guidelines. - ii.
-For students who complete a course of study culminating in a Regents exam, for the 2022-2023 school year the Regents exam may not be factored into a student's final course grade. - c.
-Final grades are calculated by each teacher according to department grading policies. - i.
-Final grades are shown on reports cards as the sixth marking period and final grade.
-A separate sixth marking period grade is not shown on the student's report card. - d.
+See each department grading policy for specific scale and rubric guidelines. - For final grades that are awarded towards completion of Federal Aviation Administration (FAA) Airframe or Powerplant licensing see the FAA grading policy guidelines. - ii.
+For students who complete a course of study culminating in a Regents exam, for the 2023-2024 school year the Regents exam may not be factored into a student's final course grade. - c.
+Final grades are calculated by each teacher according to department grading policies. - Final grades are shown on reports cards as the sixth marking period and final grade.
+A separate sixth marking period grade is not shown on the student's report card. - Therefore, each marking period grade is a stand-alone grade and is independent of the other marking periods (not a rolling, cumulative average grade).
+The grade entered on the sixth marking period (or third marking period for semester-based courses) will be the average of all independent marking period grades. - d.
 All students who fail a course will receive at least two DOE approved course comment codes on each report card.